Experiential Learning Depot

 Drag and drop the "Research" and the "Connect with Experts" elements to dates that best suit your schedule.
 Add details in the notes section of the calendar.
 You can also add more specific steps to the text boxes included under each date, such as "virtual speaker 9 am".

-7 Steps in Project-Based Learning for self-directed learners: Step 2 Research
+Project-Based Learning steps for self-directed learners: Step 2 Research

 Step 3.
 Progress Feedback